dgasmith/opt_einsum/README.md

 1000 loops, best of 3: 324 µs per loop
 ```

-The above will automatically find the optimal contraction order, in this case identical to that of the optimized function above, and compute the products for you.
+The above will automatically find the optimal contraction order, in this case, identical to that of the optimized function above, and compute the products for you.
 In this case, it even uses `np.dot` under the hood to exploit any vendor BLAS functionality that your NumPy build has!

 Please see the [documentation](http://optimized-einsum.readthedocs.io/en/latest/?badge=latest) for more features!